CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill is highly actionable with excellent, executable code examples covering the full D1 + Drizzle stack.
-However, it is far too verbose for a skill file—it reads more like comprehensive documentation than a concise skill, with extensive query catalogs and full application boilerplate that Claude can generate on its own.
-The content would benefit greatly from splitting into a lean overview with references to detailed sub-files.
+This skill is highly actionable with excellent, executable code examples covering the full D1+Drizzle stack.
+However, it is far too verbose—most of the content (CRUD routes, query patterns, test boilerplate) is standard code Claude can generate without explicit instruction.
+The skill would benefit enormously from splitting into a concise overview with references to detailed files, and adding explicit validation/error-recovery steps to the migration and deployment workflows.

 Suggestions